vupolcom/VU-Election-Study/docs/reports/wave3/wave3.md

 clearly mostly in a negative way.

 Looking at change over time, we see that PvdA and GL become less noticeable, matching their decreasing visibility on TV.
-PvdA is evaluated clearly more positively, while VVD, CDA and D66 are evaluated slightly more negatively.
+D66 and CDA on the other hand are increasingly noticed.

+PvdA and 50+ are evaluated more positively in February, but loses this edge in the final weeks.
+CDA gradually decreases in favourability from 5.8 at the start of the campaign to 5.2 near the end.
+The other parties remain fairly constant.

 Does notice depend on alignment of repondent?
 ---------------------------------------------